unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 There are also good arguments against this strategy.

-I think this makes a good example where we can’t make a good decision as library owners, and will have to provide an option for the developers using the library to configure the behavior.
+The case described above, with different users desiring different resolution behavior, makes a good example where we can’t make a good decision as library owners, and will have to provide an option for the developers using the library to configure the behavior.

 ### Horizontal fallback